xcjames/opencv_project1/README.md

-# Vehicle Detecting & Counting
+# Vehicle Detecting & Counting (Comment in Chinese)
 Using Opencv
 <br><br>
 The modules you need to import